CUAHSI/Water-Content-Portal/docs/contribute.md

 This guide outlines the process for contributing content to the CUAHSI Water Content Portal, which is hosted through Netlify and built using `mkdocs`.
 We welcome proposals for updates, new pages, or improvements.
 All content in this platform is managed in version control using GitHub, a tool that facilitates collaborative change tracking and maintains an accurate revision history.

 ### Quick Start Contribution Options
+_Note on GitHub Account:_ For options 1 and 2 below, you will need a GitHub account.
+If you don't have one already, you will need to go to https://github.com to create a user account, or you can use for option 3 (_Send us an email!_) for suggesting edits or content.

 1. **Create a GitHub Issue.** You can suggest edits or content by creating an issue in the main GitHub repository (https://github.com/CUAHSI/Water-Content-Portal).
     - Process: Post your suggested edits, new content ideas, or external content proposals in the issue.
 This is also the best method for submitting content that is not currently in a GitHub repository.
     - Discussion: Others can comment and discuss the suggestion before any changes are made to the page itself.